 Making changes to your product to reduce its dimensions

-Carefully planning your inventory using accurate sales forecasts
+Carefully plan your inventory using accurate sales forecasts

 Yes, it’s possible to deduct Amazon fees when filing tax returns and save some extra cash to invest in your business.

 No, you can’t.
-While some items are deemed ideal for selling through FBA, some others are not eligible and prohibited by Amazon.
+While some items are ideal for selling through FBA, others are not eligible and prohibited by Amazon.

 According to the latest Search Terms report, the most popular categories on Amazon FBA are Toys & Games, Electronics, Books, Clothing, Shoes & Jewelry, and Home & Kitchen.
 Make sure to choose a product that fits somewhere in there.